denistsoi/franklinchen.github.io/source/_posts/2014-01-01-happy-new-year-with-a-boyce-mayview-park-hike-wetlands.markdown

 ## Conclusion

 Abby and I really enjoyed this hike.
 We promised ourselves that we would return to it next spring and summer.
-There's clearly so much to enjoy and explore in Boyce-Mayview Pakr.
+There's clearly so much to enjoy and explore in Boyce-Mayview Park.

 If you want to check it out yourself, the Pittsburgh Meetup group often has hikes in this park.